trust-mfn-berlin/animals-as-objects/vault/story.silk-culture.md

 In spite of myriad efforts, it was not possible for the Prussian state to do away with silk imports from Italy and France with all these measures.
 On the contrary: **in the 19th century, silk farming declined in Prussia due to the lowering of customs barriers, increasing commercial freedoms, and overpowering competition from southern European lands.** Although a Silk Farming Trade Association (Seidenbaugewerbeverein) had been founded in the 1830s, cultivation continued above all at a local level – through private initiatives like that of the teacher Türk in Zehlendorf[^16] or the mulberry orchard planted by Johann Adolf Heese in Steglitz in 1840.
 Street names like Plantagenstraße (Orchard Street) and Filandastraße (‘filanda’ is the Italian word for a silk mill), but also Maulbeerallee (Mulberry Boulevard) in Potsdam, are testament to this now widely forgotten form of industry.
 From the late 19th century onward, the idea of achieving industrial self-sufficiency through silk farming was propagated again and again, and, in the 20th century, Germany saw revivals in silk farming after the First World War and during National Socialism for the manufacture of products like parachute silk.
 In the 1950s and 1960s, now in the GDR and above all in Vogtland, silk was once again produced with the goal of ending the state’s reliance on imports from the West.[^17] And what is it like today?
 In Berlin and Brandenburg, old mulberry trees still bear witness to [[silkworm cultivation|story.silkworms]].
 But even though silk mills still remain in Vogtland, they now source their silk from the global silk trade, from places like Brazil.[^18]

-[^1]: Schmoller, Gustav and Otto Hintze. _Die Preußische Seidenindustrie im 18.
-Jahrhundert und ihre Begründung durch Friedrich den Großen_, Acta Borussia, vol. 1-3.
+[^1]: Gustav Schmoller and Otto Hintze. _Die Preußische Seidenindustrie im 18.
+Jahrhundert und ihre Begründung durch Friedrich den Großen_.
+Acta Borussia, vol. 1-3.
 Berlin: Verlag von Paul Parey, 1892.

 [^2]: Cf. _Joh.
 Leonh.
 Frisch’s Briefwechsel mit G.W.
 Leibniz: Ein Beitrag zur Geschichte des geistigen Lebens in Berlin am Anfang des 18.
-Jahrhunderts_, Dr. L.H.
+Jahrhunderts_.
+Dr. L.H.
 Fischer (ed.), Sonderabdruck aus Band 2 des Archivs der Brandenburgia, Gesellschaft für Heimatkunde der Provinz Brandenburg zu Berlin.
 Hildesheim; New York: Georg Olms Verlag, 1976 [1896].

-[^3]: Leibniz, G.W. _Denkschrift an König Friedrich I_, Klopp Reihe I, vol. 10. no date/probably 1703: 372f.
+[^3]: G.W.
+Leibniz. _Denkschrift an König Friedrich I_.
+Klopp Reihe I, vol. 10. no date/probably 1703: 372f.
 (Schriftstück XVII-1), 373-378 (Schriftstück XVII-2).

 [^4]: Leibniz, no date/probably 1703: 377.

-[^5]: Cf. Hildebrand, Bernd. _300 Jahre Moabit: Zur Geschichte eines Berliner Stadtteils von der hugenottischen Gründung 1718 bis zur Eingemeindung nach Berlin 1861_, Heimatverein and Geschichtswerkstatt Tiergarten e.V.
+[^5]: Cf. Bernd Hildebrand. _300 Jahre Moabit: Zur Geschichte eines Berliner Stadtteils von der hugenottischen Gründung 1718 bis zur Eingemeindung nach Berlin 1861_.
+Heimatverein and Geschichtswerkstatt Tiergarten e.V.
 Berlin (ed.): Saint Albin Verlag, 2018.

-[^6]: Kießhauer, Rolf. _Seidenraupen in Friedrichshagen?_, 2. rev. ed.
+[^6]: Rolf Kießhauer. _Seidenraupen in Friedrichshagen?_, 2. rev. ed.
 Berlin: Brandel, 1998.

 [^7]: Not all Jewish people who petitioned the king received the royal privilege to engage in silk farming.
-Cf. Meier, Brigitte. _Jüdische Seidenunternehmer und die soziale Ordnung zur Zeit Friedrichs II.: Moses Mendelssohn und Isaak Bernhard; Interaktion und Kommunikation als Basis einer erfolgreichen Unternehmensentwicklung_, Veröffentlichungen des Brandenburgischen Landeshauptarchivs BV035362462 52.
+Cf. Brigitte Meier. _Jüdische Seidenunternehmer und die soziale Ordnung zur Zeit Friedrichs II.: Moses Mendelssohn und Isaak Bernhard; Interaktion und Kommunikation als Basis einer erfolgreichen Unternehmensentwicklung_.
+Veröffentlichungen des Brandenburgischen Landeshauptarchivs BV035362462 52.
 Berlin: BWV, 2007.

 [^8]: Royal decrees imposed financial penalties for chopping down mulberry trees.

-[^9]: Cf. Herzfeld, Erika. _Preußische Manufakturen: Großgewerbliche Fertigung von Porzellan, Seide, Gobelins, Uhren, Tapeten, Waffen, Papier u. a. im 17. und 18.
+[^9]: Cf. Erika Herzfeld. _Preußische Manufakturen: Großgewerbliche Fertigung von Porzellan, Seide, Gobelins, Uhren, Tapeten, Waffen, Papier u. a. im 17. und 18.
 Jahrhundert in und um Berlin_.
 Berlin: Verder Nation, 1994.

-[^10]: See for example Caspar, Helmut.
-“Sie kleidet und ernährt”: _Münzen und Medaillen_, 2016, http://www.helmutcaspar.de/aktuelles16/muenzmed16/seiden.html (28.07.2021).
+[^10]: See for example Helmut Caspar.
+“Sie kleidet und ernährt: Wie in Preußen Wissenschaft und Künste sowie die Seidenindustrie durch Prämienmedaillen gefördert wurden”.
+2016. http://www.helmutcaspar.de/aktuelles16/muenzmed16/seiden.html (28.07.2021).

 [^11]: The silk moths had already become so inbred that they were no longer able to fly.

-[^12]: Cf. Krünitz, Johann Georg. _Oekonomische Encyklopädie oder allgemeines System der Staats-, Stadt-, Haus-, und Landwirthschaft_, vol. 152.
+[^12]: Cf. Johann Georg Krünitz. _Oekonomische Encyklopädie oder allgemeines System der Staats-, Stadt-, Haus-, und Landwirthschaft_, vol. 152.
 Brünn: Verlag Joseph Georg Traßler, 1830.

-[^13]: See for example Kießhauer, Rolf. _Seidenraupen in Friedrichshagen?_, 2. rev. ed.
+[^13]: See for example Rolf Kießhauer. _Seidenraupen in Friedrichshagen?_, 2. rev. ed.
 Berlin: Brandel, 1998.

-[^14]: Goethe, Johann Wolfgang von. _Truth and Poetry: From My Own Life,_ transl. by John Oxenford.
+[^14]: Johann Wolfgang von Goethe. _Truth and Poetry: From My Own Life._ Tr. by John Oxenford.
 London: Henry G. Bohn, 1848: 98.

-[^15]: Bertuch, F.J. _Bilderbuch für Kinder, enthaltend eine angenehme Sammlung von Thieren, Pflanzen, Blumen, Früchten, Insecten, Trachten und allerhand andern unterrichtenden Gegenständen aus dem Reiche der Natur, der Künste und Wissenschaften \[…]_, vol. 1.
+[^15]: F.J.
+Bertuch. _Bilderbuch für Kinder, enthaltend eine angenehme Sammlung von Thieren, Pflanzen, Blumen, Früchten, Insecten, Trachten und allerhand andern unterrichtenden Gegenständen aus dem Reiche der Natur, der Künste und Wissenschaften \[…]_. vol. 1.
 Weimar/Gotha: Landes-Industrie-Comptoir, 1790: plate I.

 [^16]: Cf. _Am seidenen Faden: Kolonisation und kulturlandschaftliche Entwicklung im Süden Berlins_.
 Berlin: Heimatverein für d.
 Bezirk Zehlendorf e.V, 2001.

-[^17]: Heilmeyer, Marina and Michael Seiler. _Maulbeeren: zwischen Glaube und Hoffnung_.
+[^17]: Marina Heilmeyer and Michael Seiler. _Maulbeeren: Zwischen Glaube und Hoffnung_.
 Potsdam: Vacat, 2006.

 [^18]: See for example the silk weaving mill Plauener Seidenweberei GmbH, https://www.seide.de/ (26.08.2021).